 - Students should choose from graduate level courses within the School of Visual Arts & Design that are not already required for their program.
 These courses included those with the following prefixes: ARH, ART, GRA, and PGY.
 If approved by the Graduate Program Director, there are many graduate-level courses in the College of Arts and Humanities that can be used as electives in addition to other graduate courses.
 These courses must be selected to ensure that at least one-half of the courses in the student's plan of study are taken at the 6000 level.
 Normally, at least half of the selected electives should be taken within the School of Visual Arts and Design.

-Unrestricted Electives - 9 Credit Hours- Earn at least 9 credits from the following types of courses: Graduate students enroll in three graduate ART/ARH/GRA/PGY split-level courses (graduate courses stacked with corresponding undergraduate courses).
-The graduate level syllabus distinctly highlights the increased research, production, and evaluative criteria.
+Unrestricted Electives - 18 Credit Hours- Earn at least 18 credits from the following types of courses: Graduate students should enroll in either graduate ART/ARH/GRA/PGY split-level courses (graduate courses stacked with corresponding undergraduate courses) in which the graduate level syllabus distinctly highlights the increased research, production, and evaluative criteria or the occasionally offered ART5280 Serial Content (3), ART5284 Design Theory and Methods (3), or ART6683 Time Arts (3) for a total of eighteen (18) graduate credits.

 Thesis